FIWARE/tutorials.IoT-Agent/README.md

 # Service Group CRUD Actions

-The **CRUD** operations for subscriptions map on to the expected HTTP verbs under the `/iot/services` endpoint
+The **CRUD** operations for provisoning a service group map on to the expected HTTP verbs under the `/iot/services` endpoint

 * **Create** - HTTP POST
 * **Read** - HTTP GET